 Using her whip, Catwoman manages to escape just before the hook latches onto a mooring structure.
 This causes the craned truck to flip into the air towards the boat.
 Those aboard the vessel saw it coming and managed to get far enough away for the vehicle to fall into the water and kill Roughcut.
 However, the cable snaps and severely whips the ship in half, causing it to sink.

-Afterwards, Catwoman opens up one of the crates to discover several women that were enslaved into the human trafficking business.
+Afterwards, Catwoman opens up one of the crates to discover several enslaved women that were unfortunately part of some human trafficking business.
 Among those ladies was Selina’s young friend named Holly Robinson (voiced by Liliana Mumy) who was originally going to do some traveling, but didn’t have the necessary money.
 As such, Catwoman gives her some of Roughcut’s diamonds that she can exchange for the cash she needs.
 And so, the film ends with Selina heading off back into the city.

 As far as the story goes, it mainly competent.
 Selina’s search for her friend leads her into discovering (and stopping) a piece of criminal activity.
 There isn’t any major moment happening for Catwoman that I’m able to analyze, so all I can say about our hero and villain is that they’ve got a basic form of character development.
 However, I will briefly touch up on their two main voices.
 Eliza Dushku does a nice job in her leading lady role.
 She projects a very sensual tone, allowing Catwoman to flaunt her sexual charm.
 She also expresses a certain amount of confidence that allows Selina to talk in certain levels of fierceness.
 Also, John DiMaggio does a good job with the material he’s given.
 He’s gruff, serious, and brings a decent amount of respect & command in his two-dimensional role of a crime boss.
 The animation is very fluent, displaying seemless movement throughout the film as the main characters worked their way throughout the short.
 Finally, the action set pieces do a fairly good job at doing their purpose.
 The chase scene is the highlight of that particular category as it maintains a thrilling pace throughout.
 With the physique difference, it forces Selina to think of other ways to defeat Roughcut, which is always a plus for the main character.